rehive/helm-chart-python-service/README.md

 # helm-chart-python-service
-A Kubernetes Helm chart for Rehive python service deployments.
+A Kubernetes Helm chart for Rehive service deployments.